 Some of the main features include the sprawling concourse with marble floors and hand-painted tiles, a 110-foot-long walnut ticket counter, towering windows, and an elaborate ceiling with ornate Art Deco chandeliers.

 The station is still in active use today, and you can easily catch the subway to see the main sites in the city.
-Even if you aren’t riding the subway, it’s still worth stopping by to admire the architecture and grab a bite to eat at the Traxx Restaurant.
+Even if you aren’t riding the subway, it’s still worth stopping by to admire the architecture.
+If you’re hungry, grab a bite to eat at the beautiful Traxx Restaurant.

 Olvera Street